Encryptoid/lem-lister/README.md

     - link
     - bool
  - Add keybinds to promote and demote items in the list.
+ - Additional backends such as json and sqlite(to be read by other apps).

+### Smaller
+ - Tests!
+ - Default/Row Titles on empty List
+ - Remove unneeded commands

 ## Introduction
 Lem Lister is a package that leverages Lem's multi-column-list functionality to allow you to create your own lists.